Support Your Managers with Routine Team Performance Dialogues

 6. Will the managers be expected to set individual employee development goals and training at the time of the review?

-Your company procedure for setting employee goals will determine the answer to this question.
-However, we recommend making it a part of the review process because goals are the most effective way for managers to communicate individual performance enhancements.
-At the very least these should be reviewed.
-Additionally, it is good to revisit the existing goal notes and review progress and resources needed to complete open goals.
-Use BLOOM® to enter new goals that require attention before the next review period.
+Your organization’s procedure for setting employee goals will determine the answer to this question.
+However, we recommend incorporating it into the review process because goals are the most effective way for managers to communicate individual performance enhancements.
+At the very least, these should be reviewed.
+Additionally, it is beneficial to revisit the existing goal notes and review the progress and resources required to complete the open goals.
+Use BLOOM to enter new goals that require attention before the next review period.

 Let’s talk about strategic performance management

-Contact us to learn more about strategic performance management and the BLOOM® system, or comment below with more questions you've found helpful.
+Contact us to learn more about strategic performance management and the BLOOM system, or leave a comment below with any additional questions you may have.

 Next